Convection Bake vs Convection Roast for Chicken: Choosing the Right Cooking Method

 5. Once done, remove the chicken from the oven and let it rest for a few minutes before serving.

-See also Convection Oven Roast Beef: A Step-by-Step Guide
+See also Convection Oven Tortilla Chips: The Guide to Crunchy Perfection

 Read more convection oven articles here – Convection Oven: Your Ultimate Guide